druid-io/druid-io.github.io/druid-powered.md

 ## Paypal

+The Druid production deployment at PayPal processes a very large volume of data and is used for internal exploratory analytics by business analytic teams.
+Here is what they have to say:

-Around early Feb, 2014, the Paypal Tracking Platform team, lead by Suresh Kumar, stumbled upon an article talking about a new upcoming kid in Real Time Analytics world.
-After first glance it seemed just like any other new cool looking technology.
-But after reading little deeper into the papers(they had referred) and few blogs, it was clear it is different.
-The fundamental approach to query the data itself looked very different and refreshing.
+> Around early Feb, 2014, the Paypal Tracking Platform team, lead by Suresh Kumar, stumbled upon an article talking about a new
+> upcoming kid in Real Time Analytics world.
+After first glance it seemed just like any other
+> new cool looking technology.
+But after reading little deeper into the papers(they had
+> referred) and few blogs, it was clear it is different.
+The fundamental approach to query
+> the data itself looked very different and refreshing.
+>

-Coincidently, at the same time, the team was struggling to create a very high volume real-time data query system.
+> Coincidently, at the same time, the team was struggling to create a very high volume real-time data
+> query system.
 We had already explored Drill, Hive, Cassandra, TSDB, Shark etc.
-Dating back at least a year, none of these technologies were fulfilling our low latency needs for very high volumes of data.
+> Dating back at least a year, none of these technologies were fulfilling our low latency needs for very high
+> volumes of data.
+>

-So, as an option we started the Druid prototype and within couple of weeks it was looking like a very promising alternate.
-Very soon with great help from Core Druid development team our prototype was doing great.
+> So, as an option we started the Druid prototype and within couple of weeks it was looking like
+> a very promising alternate.
+Very soon with great help from Core Druid development team
+> our prototype was doing great.
+>

-We then started the prototype with large 7-10 billion records and see the response time for query.
+> We then started the prototype with large 7-10 billion records and see the response time for
+> query.
 It was quite amazing.
+>

-Today our Druid implementation in PayPal processes a very large volume of Data and is used for our internal exploratory analytics by business analytic teams.
+> Today our Druid implementation in PayPal processes a very large volume of Data and is
+> used for our internal exploratory analytics by business analytic teams.
+>

-The thing we liked the most was amazing support provided by core Druid team.
-I have never seen a Open Source Community providing such a very high level of responsiveness for ANY issue related to Druid setup and tuning.
+> The thing we liked the most was amazing support provided by core Druid team.
+I have never
+> seen a Open Source Community providing such a very high level of responsiveness for ANY
+> issue related to Druid setup and tuning.

 ## Streamlyzer